kgdunn/pid-book/univariate-review/univariate-review.rst

 Turning the above discussion around, with you on the receiving end of highly variable raw materials:

 - If you do not implement any sort of process control system, then any variability in your raw materials is manifest as variability in your final product.
+This usually shows up in proportion: higher variability in the inputs results in higher variability in the product quality.

 	.. figure:: images/feedback-control-variance-reduction-reduced-svg.png
 		:width: 750px
 		:align: center
 		:scale: 50

 - If you do take feedback or feed-forward corrective control: you have to incur additional cost, since you have to process materials that are not to specification: this will require energy and time, reducing your profit due to the supplier's raw material variability.
+Feedback control to a given set point can be seen as *introducing* additional variation into a process to counteract other sources of variation.
+This is done with the hope of reducing the output variability.

 Dealing with variability
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~